PanieriLorenzo/x-color-tool/README.md

 This repository repurposes some code from [libvibrant]() and [linux gpu drivers]().

+## Usage

+There are no pre-built binaries yet.
+But because Cargo is really nice, it's super easy to compile.

+- Clone the repository
+- Run `cargo run -- <arguments>`

 ## Caveats

 - gamma is often reset by blue-light filters like the one built into Gnome and redshift.